-- All Reception teaching staff have taken part in Drawing Club training with Greg Bottrill and introduce Drawing Club after the first three settling weeks are complete.
+• All Reception teaching staff have taken part in Drawing Club training with Greg Bottrill and introduce Drawing Club after the first three settling weeks are complete.
 This involves introducing the children to key stories and popular culture cartoon clips which inspire the children to mark make in small groups.
 The children are introduced to key vocabulary linked to each text and cartoon, along with actions which encourage the children to remember each word or phrase.
 Teachers model drawing linked to characters and settings within each text, adding maths and phonics concepts accordingly.
 Children are invited to join Drawing Club in a small group session to draw their own interpretation each day.
 The vocabulary introduced each day will be used by staff during Independent Learning opportunities.
 Once established the children will be able to take part in whole class Drawing Club sessions, all working and drawing at the same time and having time to discuss their mark making and creative ideas with an adult as well as their peers.

-Drawing Club enables the children to develop their pencil grip, mark making skills and incorporate phonics, writing and maths into their creations.
-Communication and Language skills are developed by encouraging each child - Teachers will encourage the children to create a story, scribed by an adult and performed on a 'stage' to the whole class or in small groups.
-This reflects Helicopter stories, encouraging the children to be creative and imaginative.
-Stories are kept in a whole class Helicopter story book where progress in language is evident as the year goes on. - Our medium term planning will identify the stories, rhymes and songs that will be introduced to the children.
+- Our long and medium term planning will identify the stories, rhymes and songs that will be introduced to the children.
 These will be linked to our over-arching seasonal topics wherever possible.
 This will be communicated to parents and carers via email or Class Dojo.
-Parents will be invited in during each term to take part in 'showcase' afternoons which will demonstrate what the children have been learning. - Read Write Inc role play boxes allow the children to practise what they have learnt and encourage class mates to participate.
+Parents will be invited in during each term to take part in 'showcase' afternoons which will demonstrate what the children have been learning enabling the children to take the lead in this. - Read Write Inc role play boxes allow the children to practise what they have learnt and encourage class mates to participate.
 These have been popular during Independent Learning. - Our Learning Journey display board will document the children's learning throughout a topic.
 Once complete, this information will be transferred to our Learning Journey floorbook and revisited with the children throughout the year.
-Retrieval opportunities will be planned at points during the topic to allow children to demonstrate what they know and remember. - Floorbooks will be kept for Maths and RE also.
+Retrieval opportunities will be planned at points during the topic to allow children to demonstrate what they know and remember.
+These are recorded on yellow paper in the form of scribed speech bubbles to reflect the children's responses.